bauwenst/MoDeST/README.md

     interfaces/    ---> Declarations of the interfaces users will interact with.
 ```

-Currently, every language has its own subpackage under `datasets/`.
-The assumption is that every language may have multiple
+Currently, every language has its own file under `datasets/`.
+The assumption is that the datasets pertaining to one language
-datasets and that every dataset may need more than a single class definition to work (even if most of the support code should
+are sufficiently encapsulated that this will not clutter the imports from such a file.
+If this turns out to become a
-be under `formats/`).
-If this turns out not to be the case in the future, we might go from `datasets/{language}/{dataset}.py`
+problem later on, in the future we might go from `datasets/{language}.py`
-to instead `datasets/{language}.py` for simplicity of imports.
+to instead `datasets/{language}/{dataset}.py` to ensure that autocompletion for the last `.` of the `import` suggests exactly the list of
+available datasets for that language.